Partial Encryption

 The St. Louis area uses the SLATER (St. Louis Area Trunked Emergency Radio) P25 Phase I system.
 To monitor unencrypted channels, you need a digital scanner capable of P25 decoding.
 Note that the control channel rotates around midnight daily.

-The fight for police transparency in St. Louis has a long history and an active present.
-Here's how to get involved:
+The push for police transparency in St. Louis has a long history.
+Here is how to get involved:

 Contact St. Louis Officials